bekk/bekk-christmas/post/functional/on-combining-stuff.md

   (𝑚1 + 𝑚2) + 𝑚3 = 𝑚1 + (𝑚2 + 𝑚3)
 ```

-Row 2 and 6 reveals the second and last law - the law of identity. *There exists a value that
+Row 4 reveals the second and last law - the law of identity. *There exists a value such that combining with any other value, will return the other value unchanged*.
-when combined with another value will still remain the same value*.
 For numbers under addition this is zero.

 In mathematical terms we have the following for identity: